 - Yorkshire Terriers: Yorkshire Terriers have a silky, "hypoallergenic" coat that sheds minimally.

 - Maltese: Maltese dogs have a long, silky coat that sheds little.
-They are often considered "hypoallergenic" due to their low dander levels.
+Due to their low dander levels, they are often considered "hypoallergenic."

-While Shih Tzus are not truly hypoallergenic, there are many ways you can manage your allergies and still enjoy your best furry friend.
+While the Shih Tzu is not truly hypoallergenic, there are many ways you can manage your allergies and still enjoy your best furry friend.
 However, individual reactions to allergens can vary, and spending time with the breed before making a final decision is crucial!